 Traditional braces have long offered patients a way to obtain a beautiful smile.
 Wearing braces is not all fun and games though, as they can be uncomfortable, inconvenient, and time-consuming.
-Damon braces brings a modern element to traditional braces, and Dr. Baharak at Smiles For Life Orthodontics in Park Slope is pleased to offer this alternative to patients as they seek a better smile.
+Damon braces brings a modern element to traditional braces, and Dr. Fooladi at Smiles 4 Life Orthodontics in Park Slope is pleased to offer this alternative to patients as they seek a better smile.

 What are traditional braces?

 The metal braces you’ve seen people wearing for years consists of brackets, bands, and wires that are used to pull teeth into better positions and improve your bite.
 Traditional braces have several negative characteristics, including pain after adjustments, frequent office visits, and a process of two years or longer.
 As the popularity of improving smiles has increased, so has the desire for options that offer faster results, less discomfort, fewer office visits, and less visibility.